-Why not make a day out of dress shopping?
+You made a day out of wedding dress shopping…so why not make one out of bridesmaid dress shopping?
 Go to brunch and then hit the stores.
 Keep it simple and have a couple of boutiques picked out for the shopping expedition.
 Note: This may involve making appointments ahead of time.
-This way your bridesmaids can choose a variety of dresses and you can be there in person to share immediate impressions.
+This way, your bridesmaids can choose a variety of dresses and you can be there in person to share immediate impressions.
 Not only is this just a fun wedding party activity, but it also helps busier bridesmaids find time to shop and nudges along any that err on the side of procrastination.

 If your bridesmaids don’t live in the same area or can’t make the shopping day, that’s OK.
 Consider scheduling a Facetime with them as they shop.
 You can also create a dedicated group chat (if you haven’t already) to dress shopping.

 There are the hair and makeup trials, the catering and cake tastings, and, of course, the bridesmaid dress check-in.
 It’s always a good idea to get on the same page before anything is finalized.
 Make sure your bridesmaids run their final dress choices by you before they purchase.
 This way you can see if it fits into your ultimate vision or theme—and you eliminate any surprises and last-minute stress.

 Give your bridesmaids an absolute deadline for their final dress check-in.
 It sounds like a bridezilla move, but, trust us, it benefits them, too.
 You want everyone to have ample time to either find a new dress or get any necessary alterations.
 We recommend scheduling your check-in for about seven months ahead of the wedding.